kwinter/storm-annotations/README.md

 * a singular primitive or object
 * an iterable of objects (this includes Storm's Values class)
 * an array of objects (primitive arrays are not supported)
-* null, to choose not to emit
+* null, if a return is delclared but you don't want to emit anything

 Void methods will also not emit anything

 By default, all values will be anchored.
 To emit unanchored values, see the @Unanchored annotation below.